kevinkawchak/Generative-AI-Drug-Synthesis/Code/Drug Discovery/pLDM/README.md

 The following are modifications or improvements to original notebooks.
 Please refer to the authors' models for the published primary work.

-Total Run Time: Protein language diffusion model pLDM.pt 4.14GB file takes minutes to load; with other installations NVIDIA V100 High Ram GPU average of 8 protein generations = 10.71 seconds each NVIDIA A100 40GB GPU average of 8 protein generations = 8.87 seconds each
+Conclusions: Total Run Time: Protein language diffusion model pLDM.pt 4.14GB file takes minutes to load; with other installations
+NVIDIA V100 High Ram GPU average of 8 protein generations = 10.71 seconds each NVIDIA A100 40GB GPU average of 8 protein generations = 8.87 seconds each